rexcoleman/Neutralizing-Surveillance-Privacy-Bias/README.md

 # Understanding and Mitigating Bias in Cybersecurity Data Science

-# Understanding and Mitigating Bias in Cybersecurity Data Science

 ## Executive Summary

 Addressing bias in cybersecurity is essential to ensure effective threat detection, efficient resource allocation, and maintaining user trust.
 Bias in cybersecurity can originate from historical data, algorithmic design, or human judgment, leading to compromised security measures, inefficient use of resources, and damaged organizational reputation.
 Data scientists play a critical role in identifying and mitigating these biases through diverse and representative data collection, fairness-aware algorithms, and continuous model evaluation.
 This report outlines the importance of addressing bias in cybersecurity and provides a detailed summary of a project on operations with word vectors, highlighting its accomplishments and relevance to mitigating bias.